NobleSkye/SkyeNetC/README.md

 ## Features

 - **Player Request System**: Players can request creative mode with optional reasoning
+- **Join Message**: Players are welcomed with information about creative requests when they join
 - **Admin Management**: Staff can view, approve, and deny requests through simple commands
+- **Enhanced List Command**: View pending, approved, denied, or all requests with detailed history
 - **Persistent Storage**: All requests are saved to YAML files for persistence across server restarts
 - **Configurable Settings**: Customize plugin behavior through config.yml
 - **Permission-Based**: Secure permission system to control access